|Polar Preparation Course||Advanced Polar Training Course||Arctic Survival Course|

 Polar Expedition Preparation & Skills Development Course

 Our Polar Preparation and Polar Training Courses have been designed to develop the skills and techniques you’ll need during a polar expedition and to give you greater confidence in your judgment and decision making abilities in the polar environment.
 Most participants on these courses are planning either a Greenland Ice Cap crossing or a last-degree to the North or South Pole.
 Our 'arctic survuval skills' course is open to anyone wanting to simply hone their wilderness skills.

-Whilst a significant part of the preparation course is spent in the field (navigating, moving on skis whilst dragging sleds, establishing camp protocols, etc), there will also be classroom-style sessions dealing with topics like fundraising, equipment selection and expedition planning and packing.
-There is also an overnight mini-expedition survival challenge (i.e. without typical shelter) towards the end of the week which most people choose to complete solo.
+Whilst a significant part of the preparation course is spent in the field (navigating, moving on skis whilst dragging sleds, establishing camp protocols, looking at crevasse rescue techniques etc), there will also be classroom-style sessions dealing with topics like fundraising, equipment selection and expedition planning and packing.
+There is also an overnight mini-expedition survival challenge (i.e. without typical shelter) towards the end of the week which most people choose to (but do not have to), complete solo.